-These days, I’m a mom with five kids of my own.
+These days, I’m a mom with five kids, a home, and a part-time job to manage.
 I no longer embrace the sentiment that Christmas morning will never dawn.
 In fact, the holiday season can feel like some kind of neck-breaking roller coaster.

-Instead of getting irritated with their constant questions, I allow myself to remember my own childish anticipation.
-The light of anticipation in their young eyes makes me feel quite uncharacteristically patient.
+Instead of getting irritated with their constant questions, I allow myself to remember my own childish joy.
+The light of anticipation in their young eyes makes me feel quite uncharacteristically patient (sometimes).

 It’s so very hard to wait for something as wonderful as Christmas.